zchee/golang-wiki/Home.md

 Welcome to the Go wiki, a collection of information about the [Go Programming Language](https://golang.org/).
+[Awesome Go](http://awesome-go.com/) is another great resource for Go programmers, curated by the Go community.

 Table of Contents
 =================